Chilean Myrtle Berry

 Pollination Requirements: Self-fertile.

-Hardiness: Chilean Myrtle Berry is hardy to approx. 10° F or lower when established
+Hardiness: Hardy to approx. 10° F or lower when established

 Bearing Age: 2 years after planting.